krmiller678/VacationWeatherPlanner/README.md

+There are 2 methods to obtain the project:

 # Option 1: Clone Repository
 1. Go into terminal and cd to your desired location
 2. Then type git clone https://github.com/krmiller678/VacationWeatherPlanner
-3. Open the newly created project in Your Preferred IDE:
-   CLion: Open the project folder.
-   Visual Studio: Go to File > Open > Folder and select the project folder.
-4. Configure and Build the Project:
-   If using CLion: CLion will auto-detect the CMakeLists.txtand configure the project.
-   If using Visual Studio: Visual Studio will prompt you to configure the project.
-Follow the prompts.
-5. In your IDE, build the solution and then run the main.cpp.

 # Option 2: Download Zip File
 1. Use the green "< > Code button" at the top right of the repo and download the repo as a zip
 2. Extract the ZIP file to a desired location

-3. Open the unzipped folder
-4. You should be able to open main.cpp directly in the folder
-5. Wait for everything to load before running main.cpp
+Once the project is saved, there are different methods to actually opening it:

+# Clion: Option 1
+1. Go into the project folder and open main.cpp.
+2. Press OK for any pop ups (project wizard, configuration)
+3. Allow everything to run first like symbools, indexing, etc...
-6. Note - if you experience any issues with the cmake version, your IDE may prompt you to click fix which is ok to update
+4. Note - if you experience any issues with the cmake version, your IDE may prompt you to click fix which is ok to update

+# Clion: Option 2
+1. Open the project folder
+2. CLion will auto-detect the CMakeLists.txtand configure the project.

+# Visual Studio
+1. Go to File > Open > Folder and select the project folder.
+2. Configure and Build the Project: Visual Studio will prompt you to configure the project.
+Follow the prompts.
+3. Run main.cpp.

 _**The program will take a few minutes to load the data after which it will run seamlessley.
+Running it entirely in the terminal however can result in better performance.
 The program is designed to be intuitive and self-explanatory with directions provided within the program interface.
 Note that city_temperature was origininally 1 csv file but was split into 2 due to GitHub size upload limitations._**